words // Zac Dubasik

 There are collectors out there that actually like the Dub Zero.
 We don’t, but even if you do, there’s something unforgivable about it.
 What is this serious infraction?

 The fact that it ushered in the era of the hybrid.
-Sure, if it wasn’t this shoe, another would have come along, but not only did it mark the beginning of this sad era, it sold.
+Sure, if it wasn’t this shoe, another would have come along.
+But not only did it mark the beginning of this sad era, it sold.
 And if we’ve learned anything these past few years, if it sells, it’s worth beating into the ground.

 9.)
 Reebok Blast: